50 Awful Health Habits Everyone Still Does—But Shouldn't!

 Ovarian cancer is known as the ultimate silent killer, because a routine screening test hasn't been developed yet.
 According to the American Cancer Society, most ovarian cancers develop after menopause, more than half in women over age 63.
 So it's important to know the possible symptoms.

-The Remedy Rx: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
+The Rx: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
 If you have a family history of ovarian cancer, tell your doctor about it.

 You Didn't Tell Your Doctor About Your Family History